-There are currently 25 states with "right to work" laws.
+There are currently 26 states with "right to work" laws.
 In these states, employees cannot be required to become a member of a union as a condition of employment or pay dues to a union.
-On July 1, 2016, West Virginia will also become a "right to work" state.
 These laws should not be interpreted as an invitation for employers to ignore federal law or to negate an employer's obligation to recognize and bargain with an existing labor union.
 Any state labor law that survives preemption by the NLRA must still comply with the federal law.
-See also right to work laws.

 Workplace Health and Safety

 Virtually all employers are subject to the federal Occupational Safety and Health Act or its state equivalents, which impose complex and detailed standards and requirements relating to workplace safety and health, including training, recordkeeping, reporting and posting requirements.
-See HR and Workplace Safety (OSHA Compliance).
+See HR and Workplace Safety (OSHA Compliance): Federal.

 The federal law is set up to encourage states to develop and operate their own safety and health programs, which are in turn approved and monitored by the Occupational Safety and Health Administration (OSHA).
 There are currently over 20 states that operate OSHA-approved state plans.
 See Occupational Safety and Health Plans by State.
 The majority of those plans apply to private employers, with only the Connecticut, Illinois, New Jersey, New York and Virgin Islands plans covering public sector employment only.
 Because there may be differences in the state regulations, multistate employers need to be aware of the various requirements in the jurisdictions in which they operate.